7 Surprising Prepping Statistics: Beyond the Numbers

 Stat 1: Federal spending on disasters increased 6698% from 1953 to 2009 (1)

-Going well past any possible increase of disaster exposure, population growth, and inflation- this giant growth can be attributed to a cultural change that has de-valued the importance of prepping and preparedness.
+Going well past any possible increase in disaster exposure, population growth, and inflation- this giant growth can be attributed to a cultural change that has devalued the importance of prepping and preparedness.
 In 1953 there were no ‘preppers’- only everyday people living their lives according to the risks they knew rather than the risks they chose to ignore.

 Stat 2: Only 39% of individuals have a basic emergency plan (2)